Bachelor of Science in electrical/electronic engineering technology

 The BSEET program emphasizes hands-on laboratory experiences, and courses stress the practical application of mathematics, science, and engineering to solve real world problems.

-The electrical/electronic engineering technology program is accredited by the ABET Engineering Technology Accreditation Commission, https://www.abet.org, under the General Criteria and the Electrical/Electronic(s) Engineering Technology Program Criteria.
+The Bachelor of Science in electrical/electronic engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission's General Criteria and Program Criteria for Electrical/Electronic(s) Engineering Technology.

 Detailed information on enrollment and graduation can be obtained through the American Society for Engineering Education (ASEE).